wheelybird/luminary/README.md

 > **Note:** This project was previously known as **ldap-user-manager**.
 If you're looking for the ldap-user-manager project, you're in the right place - it's now called Luminary!

-Luminary is a PHP LDAP account manager; a web-based GUI interface which allows you to quickly populate a new LDAP directory and easily manage user accounts and groups.
-It also has a self-service password change module.
-It's designed to work with OpenLDAP and to be run as a container.
-It complements OpenLDAP containers such as [*osixia/openldap*](https://hub.docker.com/r/osixia/openldap/).

 A web-based interface for managing LDAP user accounts and groups, with self-service password management and multi-factor authentication support.

 ## Overview